stephen1776/Python-Village/README.md

-# Steve's Solutions for Python Village on ROSALIND
+# Steve's Python Village Solutions
 ## Description ##
 This is my collection of Python codes that I wrote in solving the [Pyhton Village](http://rosalind.info/problems/list-view/?location=python-village) problems on [ROSALIND](http://rosalind.info/).
 ROSALIND is a platform for learning bioinformatics and programming through problem solving.